 Lounges are provided in each residence hall for relaxing, socializing, and entertaining members of the opposite sex.
 The areas off limits for the opposite sex are rooms, hallways, stairways, and landings.
-Failure to comply with this regulation will result in immediate expulsion from the residence hall.
+Failure to comply with this regulation will result in immediate disciplinary action as determined by the Dean of Students.